 To be honest, I don’t believe any user want to see these notifications.
 It’s subtle enough on desktop, but the info toolbar on mobile takes up a relatively large part of the available space on the screen.
 However, notifying users every time Chrome blocks any advertisements makes the system somewhat transparent — even though users frankly won’t care one bit.

-It will be interesting keep an eye on this and see whether Chrome’s new built-in ad blocker will be enough to have any affect on the number of users who install ad blockers.
+It will be interesting keep an eye on this and see whether Chrome’s new built-in ad blocker will be enough to have any effect on the number of users who install ad blockers.
 In an ideal situation, the Better Ads Standards will remove enough pain-points for users to accept the remaining ads and don’t be tempted/reminded to install a third-party ad blocker that blocks all online advertising.